Lightstreamer/Lightstreamer-kafka-connector/README.md

 ![record-mapping](pictures/record-fields-mapping.png)

-To configure the mapping, you define the set of all subscribeable fields through parameters with the prefix `field.`:
+To configure the mapping, you define the set of all subscribable fields through parameters with the prefix `field.`:

 ```xml
 <param name="field.fieldName1">extraction_expression1</param>